-Cayenne Pepper – A tiny or medium sized pinch (depending if you want it to have a hot kick or not).
+Cayenne Pepper – A tiny or medium-sized pinch (depending on if you want it to have a hot kick or not).
 Don’t use smoked Cayenne.

 Chilli Powder – A tiny pinch (you might consider using only one of the hot spices (Cayenne or Chilli) if you have a sensitive palette – which I do, but I get away with it by only using little pinches of both).

 Nutmeg – Freshly ground.
 2-3 pinches.

 Vanilla Powder/Essence – 1/4 Teaspoon of essence (or more).
 2-3 pinches of powder.

 Plant-Based Milk (Mylk) – 1 cup.
 Almond, Coconut, Rice, Hemp or Oat milk will all work, although Oatly Barista is best for creating a thicker creamier consistency.
 However, some mylks are sweeter than others.
 Rude Health almond milk is my favourite shop bought one (limited, no nasties, ingredients), and I won’t need to use any sweetener as it is mixed with rice milk which adds some natural sweetness.
 A blend of those two milks is amazing.

 Natural Sweetener – If needed, I would use either coconut nectar, coconut sugar, rice syrup, maple syrup, date syrup, or agave.